molinfo-vienna/software-development/CI_CD_TEST.md

 * When collaborating, looking and running unit tests can be quite helpful in the beginning to get an understanding of the code itself

 Get started with pytest [here](https://docs.pytest.org/en/7.1.x/getting-started.html#getstarted).
+Using GitHub Actions as the [CI/CD](/CI_CD_TEST.md#cicd-services) service, you can write your test the same way and then integrate it in your `yaml` file as shown [here](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-python#testing-your-code)

 ### Continuous delivery
 Continuous delivery is an extension of continuous integration since it automatically deploys all code changes to a testing and/or production environment after the build stage.